 In the meantime, rock your locks with your fork and get wild Alaskan salmon on your team.

-– which releases on Tuesday, March 12 – describes this Harvard physician’s scientifically sound plan to improve women’s physical and mental health by optimizing their hormones in their 30s, 40s, and beyond.
+The Hormone Cure – which releases on Tuesday, March 12 – describes this Harvard physician’s scientifically sound plan to improve women’s physical and mental health by optimizing their hormones in their 30s, 40s, and beyond.

 Dr. Gottfried says that feeling cranky, asexual, tapped out, and sleep-deprived is not a normal part of aging, and that prescription medication will not fix all problems.

-, she combines natural therapies with rigorous scientific testing to help women feel fully alive, especially in the years prior to menopause … a novel plan that tailors advice to a woman’s personal profile.
+In The Hormone Cure, she combines natural therapies with rigorous scientific testing to help women feel fully alive, especially in the years prior to menopause … a novel plan that tailors advice to a woman’s personal profile.

 Dr. Gottfried’s three-step strategy for individual readers is based in part on their answers to an in-depth questionnaire and – depending on a woman’s answers – employs combinations of herbs, supplements, lifestyle changes, and bio-identical hormones.